 1. The topic

 - Love your topic.
 Your listeners will only ever be as excited about the topic as you are.
 If you are not interested in what you are saying, why on earth are you inflicting it on other people?
-Work might not always inspire passion, but you should always look for a hook; an exciting way in.
+You're hardly going to give a good presentation if work doesn't inspire passion, but you should always look for a hook; an exciting way in.
 As Garr Reynolds declares, the world needs you to stop being boring.

 - Research.
 Know what you are talking about.
 Don't guess.
 Don't assume.
 Read, listen, find facts and have an informed opinion.

 - Context.
 Presenting a sales pitch for a new product will sound very different when you give it to the marketing team to when you show the finance team.
 Think about your audience and tailor your topic to the way they think and prioritise.

 - Relevance.
 Have an answer to the question: why should anyone care?